-3.5.6.1 Tailoring of NPR 7120.5 requirements is dispositioned by the designated officials shown in

-Table 3-1, unless formally delegated elsewhere.
+3.5.6.1 Tailoring of NPR 7120.5 requirements is dispositioned by the designated officials shown in Table 3-1, unless formally delegated elsewhere.
 Requests for tailoring may be submitted in the form of the Compliance Matrix (Appendix C) or by using a waiver request (see the NASA Space Flight Program and Project Management Handbook) individually or in groups.
 Regardless of whether the waiver is documented as a stand-alone document or as part of the Compliance Matrix, the required signatures from the responsible organizations are to be obtained.

-Approval Authority for Project Chief NASA Program Center MDAA Waivers or Manager Manager Director Engineer AA Deviations with Dissent C Programs R R A I NASA AA Category 1, 2, C R R I R Α NASA AA and 3 Projects Reimbursable
+Project Manager Program Manager Center Director MDAA Chief Engineer NASA AA Approval Authority for Waivers or Deviations with Dissent Programs R C R A I NASA AA Category 1, 2, and 3 Projects R R C R A I NASA AA Reimbursable Space Flight Projects R C R A I NASA AA

-R

-NASA AA